 The original goal of the MongoDB C driver was to provide a very basic library capable of being embedded anywhere.
 This goal is now evolving somewhat given the increased use of the driver.
 In particular, it now makes sense to provide platform-specific features, such as socket timeouts and DNS resolution, and to return platform-specific error codes.

-Each of these implements the interface defined in env.h.
+This implements the interface defined in env.h.

 If you want to compile with the generic, platform implementation, you have to do so explicity.
 In SCons:

 The driver itself has no dependencies, but one of the tests shows how to create a JSON-to-BSON converter.
 For that test to run, you’ll need JSON-C.